15 Top-Rated Attractions and Places to Visit in Goa

 The best time to visit Dudhsagar Falls is right after the monsoon, when the water is gushing.
 Tourists who wish to take a dip can rent a life jacket from vendors at the attraction.

-Hot tip: Only 300 jeeps are allowed to enter Dudhsagar Falls every day.
+Hot tip: Only 300 jeeps are allowed to enter Dudhsagar Falls every day, although tour operators have been requesting to increase the capacity during high season.
 Make reservations in advance, or prepare to wait in long lines if you wish to visit.

 7. Anjuna Market